 This Gold Miner’s Sluiceway is another version of a sluiceway that offers a different experience because the surface area of the sluice is flat and wider than on the real Log Sluiceway, which allows kids to explore different concepts about water flow.

-Shown here are two sections of the 6’ long Gold Miner’s Sluiceway (each section is sold separately) plus our Famous, completely sealed, stainless steel pump which is NOT included!
+Shown in the photos are two sections of the 4’ long Gold Miner’s Sluiceway (each section is sold separately) plus our Famous, completely sealed, stainless steel pump which is NOT included!

 Water always tries to find the lowest level, so even with the slight incline of our Gold Miner’s Sluiceway, water will flow downhill, so anything the kids put in its pathway will affect the flow.
 For instance, if the kids spread a little sand on the sluice, the water will build up behind it until there is enough “head” (pressure) against the back side of the sand that it finally breaks through.